cheetahlb/cheetah-tcp-timestamp-tofino/README.md

 ## Functionalities not yet implemented
-* check whether the has of the incoming packet correspond to the stored one.
+* check whether the hash of the incoming packet correspond to the stored one.
 * handle the FINs from the server.